-The Department of Electrical and Computer Engineering offers graduate degrees (masters and doctorate) in electrical and computer engineering, with emphasis in the areas of Power and Energy Engineering, Telecommunications and Remote Sensing, Electronics and Embedded Systems, Digital Signal Processing, and Computing Systems.
+The Department of Electrical and Computer Engineering offers graduate degrees (masters and doctorate) in electrical and computer engineering, with emphasis in the areas of Power and Energy Engineering, Telecommunications and Remote Sensing, and Electronics and Embedded Systems.
 In addition, the Department is involved in the multidisciplinary doctoral program in Computing and Information Sciences and Engineering (CISE) offered jointly by the School of Engineering, and the School of Arts and Sciences.

-The ECE graduate program involves 37 faculty and 14 research laboratories, group and centers, with grants from different federal agencies and collaborative projects with industry, that provide support to qualified graduate students.
-Detailed information on the ECE graduate programs can be found at https://ece.uprm.edu/graduates-programs/.
+The ECE graduate program involves 25 faculty and 14 research laboratories, groups and centers, with grants from different federal agencies and collaborative projects with industry, that provide support to qualified graduate students.
+Detailed information on the ECE graduate programs can be found at https://ece.uprm.edu/graduatesprograms/.